 The experience you can trust for the important tests you need.

-Procedure: During ERCP, Dr Sim or Dr. Do will pass an endoscope through your mouth, esophagus and stomach into the duodenum (first part of the small intestine).
+Procedure: During ERCP, your doctor will pass an endoscope through your mouth, esophagus and stomach into the duodenum (first part of the small intestine).
 An endoscope is a thin, flexible tube that lets the doctors see inside your bowels.
 After the common opening to ducts from the liver and pancreas can be seen, a narrow plastic tube called a catheter will be passed through the endoscope and into the ducts.
 A contrast material (dye)will then be injected into the pancreatic or biliary ducts and x-rays taken.

 Benefits: ERCP is a valuable tool that is used for diagnosing many diseases of the pancreas, bile ducts, liver, and gallbladder.
 ERCP can be used to determine whether or not surgery is necessary and is helpful in providing the anatomic detail the surgeon needs to plan an operation when surgery is necessary.